smplesco/elementle/README.md

 # elementle
 An element guessing game.

 Please see LICENSE before attempting to redistribute.

+Additionally, visit smplesco.github.io/elementle to play